Grant and Funding Opportunities

 • MVRPC can provide data, mapping, and planning services for the application process and the project itself.

-If you have specific needs or questions about government or organization-eligible funding opportunities, please contact: Kathryn Youra Polk, Senior Planner.
+If you have specific needs or questions about government or organization-eligible funding opportunities, please contact: Kathryn Youra Polk, Principal Planner.

 Current Funding Opportunities